 Serial entrepreneur, thought leader, and author, Faisal Hoque is the founder of SHADOKA and other companies.
 Shadoka’s portfolio of companies (R&D driven products, services, and thought leadership) accelerates individual and organizational sustainable growth.
 Author of several books, his newest book is Everything Connects – How to Transform and Lead in the Age of Creativity, Innovation and Sustainability (McGraw Hill, Spring 2014).
 Formerly of GE and other global brands, he regularly contributes to Fast Company and Huffington Post.
-His work has also appeared in the Wall Street Journal, BusinessWeek, Forbes, and Leadership Excellence among other publications.
+His work has also appeared in the Wall Street Journal, BusinessWeek, Mergers & Acquisitions, Forbes, and Leadership Excellence among other publications.

 The editors of Ziff-Davis Enterprise named him as one of the Top 100 Most Influential People in Technology alongside leading entrepreneurs such as Steve Jobs, Bill Gates, Michael Dell, Larry Page, and others.
 Trust Across America-Trust Around the World (TAA-TWA) named him one of the Top 100 Thought Leaders alongside global leaders such as Bill George, Tony Hsieh, Doug Conant, Howard Schultz, and others.